A Star Is Born (2018 soundtrack): North America

 The soundtrack entered at number one on the Canadian Albums Chart, selling 18,000 equivalent units, earning the top sales and digital song download honors and the seventh highest on-demand streams for the week.
 It was Gaga's third album to reach the summit in the nation and her first since Born This Way.
 A Star Is Born held the top position for the next week, with another 12,000 equivalent units and was also the top-selling album.
 It had an 11% increase in sales during the third week and remained atop the charts, selling close to 14,000 equivalent units.
 Like in the United States, the soundtrack became Gaga's longest running chart-topping album in Canada.
-By the year-end, the soundtrack had sold 92,000 copies (155,000 equivalent units) in the country according to Nielsen SoundScan, and was certified Platinum by Music Canada.
+By the year-end, the soundtrack had sold 92,000 copies (155,000 equivalent units) in the country according to Nielsen SoundScan, and was certified Platinum by Music Canada (MC).
 The Academy Awards boosted the soundtrack up to its tenth week at the top of the charts, selling another 12,000 units.

 Europe

-A Star Is Born faced competition in the United Kingdom from Twenty One Pilots' fifth studio album, Trench, with the midweek chart suggesting the latter to emerge as the top album.
+A Star Is Born faced competition in the United Kingdom from Twenty One Pilots' Trench album, with the midweek chart suggesting the latter to emerge as the top album.
 A Star Is Born pulled ahead at the last moment according to Alan Jones from Music Week, and debuted atop the UK Albums Chart with 31,816 units (including 6,178 from stream-equivalent units).
-It became Gaga's fourth album to reach number one in the nation and first since Artpop (2013), as well as Cooper's first entry on the chart.
+It became Gaga's fourth album to reach number one in the nation and her first since Artpop (2013), as well as Cooper's first entry on the chart.
 The soundtrack fell to number two the following week behind Jess Glynne's Always In Between, selling 24,732 equivalent units.
 For the week ending November 1, 2018, the soundtrack moved back atop the chart with 24,982 copies sold (including 6,645 from sales-equivalent streams).
-"Shallow" also reached the top of the UK Singles Chart that week, making Gaga and Cooper score an Official UK Chart double, this being Gaga's third time to do so.
+"Shallow" also reached the top of the UK Singles Chart that week, giving Gaga and Cooper an Official UK Chart double, this being Gaga's third time to do so.
 The soundtrack received a 2× Platinum certification from the British Phonographic Industry (BPI) for selling over 600,000 units in the country.

 A Star Is Born opened at number one in both Ireland and Scotland, and was Gaga's third number one in the former.
 During its eleventh week atop the Irish chart, the soundtrack attained its highest sales tally, helped by the release of the Special Deluxe Edition.
-In France, the soundtrack sold 8,700 copies and debuted at number seven on the SNEP Albums Chart, and reached the top of the charts after 20 weeks with sales of 9,700 copies.
+In France, the soundtrack sold 8,700 copies and debuted at number seven on the SNEP Albums Chart, before reaching number one 20 weeks later with 9,700 copies sold.
 It was the 22nd best-selling album of the year in France in 2018.
 The Syndicat National de l'Édition Phonographique (SNEP) certified the record Diamond for 500,000 equivalent units and it had sold a total of 200,000 pure copies by May 2019.